 do this is to take deep breaths.
 Your breaths should come from deep

 inside of you which will increase your oxygen consumption.
+Learn more about breathing as a runner.

 Runners with bad form usually have a loud footfall while those with